 During the course of my years at Harvard, I participated in multiple national and international research conferences, and won awards for my work as a teaching fellow.
 I spent a semester (spring 2007) as a lecturer on sociology at Harvard; since receiving my Ph.D., I’ve been a visiting assistant professor at Macalester College (2012-13) and an adjunct instructor at Rasmussen College (2009-2013).

 In arts writing, I’ve been honored with a variety of awards and invited professional development opportunities.
 I was a member of the last cohort in the USC Annenberg/Getty Arts Journalism Program (2013), and I’m an alumnus of the National Critics Institute (2022, pictured above).
-I’ve received multiple Page One Awards from the Minnesota Pro chapter of the Society of Professional Journalists; most recently, I received a first-place award for online arts and entertainment coverage in 2018.
+I’ve received multiple Page One Awards from the Minnesota Pro chapter of the Society of Professional Journalists; most recently, I received two first-place awards in 2023.